jacebrowning/datafiles/README.md

 # Datafiles: A file-based ORM for dataclasses

 Datafiles is a bidirectional serialization library for Python [dataclasses](https://docs.python.org/3/library/dataclasses.html) to synchronizes objects to the filesystem using type annotations.
 It supports a variety of file formats with round-trip preservation of formatting and comments, where possible.
-By default, changes are automatically saved and only include the minimum data needed to restore an object.
+Object changes are automatically saved to disk and only include the minimum data needed to restore each object.

 [![PyPI Version](https://img.shields.io/pypi/v/datafiles.svg)](https://pypi.org/project/datafiles)
 [![PyPI License](https://img.shields.io/pypi/l/datafiles.svg)](https://pypi.org/project/datafiles)